 If a same sex couple decides to share one of their surnames, the partner who is changing their name will be able to use their marriage or civil partnership certificate to update their personal records and will not need a deed poll.

-Keeping Your Maiden Name
+Keeping Your Surname

-Using a Maiden Name as a Middle Name
+Using a Surname as a Middle Name

 If you choose to do this, you must apply to change your name by deed poll using a specialist agency or a solicitor.
 You’ll need to supply a copy of your marriage certificate to make this change, and you’ll need to have your deed poll certificate before you can apply for a new passport.
-It’s probably safest to book your honeymoon tickets in your maiden name if you’re heading straight off on holiday.
+It’s probably safest to book your honeymoon tickets in your original surname if you’re heading straight off on holiday.

 Using a Double-Barrelled Name